What’s the Real Difference Between CRM and PSM? (And why CRM needs PSM)

 The Unstoppable Rise of CRM Solutions

-Let’s take the Wikipedia definition:
+Consider the Wikipedia definition:

 “Customer relationship management (CRM) is a process in which a business or other organization administers its interactions with customers, typically using data analysis to study large amounts of information.”

-According to this Grand View Research report:
+According to Grand View Research:

 “Industry estimates suggest that around 91% of organizations with more than ten employees in their workforce use CRM systems.”